-This weekend / summer program is all-inclusive –it combines both foundation courses and teacher education coursework- and is ideal for those living in the greater San Francisco Bay Area.
-Students may choose a focus of early childhood, elementary (grades 1-8), or secondary (high school) education through this program.
-Seven weeks of classroom observation and practice teaching are also included.
-This program emphasizes awakening the faculties of the teacher and developing his/her creativity in preparation for becoming a certified Waldorf teacher.
+This weekend / summer program combines both foundation courses and teacher education coursework and is ideal for those living in the greater San Francisco Bay Area.
+Students may choose a focus of early childhood, elementary (grades 1-8), or high school education through this program.
+Seven days of classroom observation are included in the first year of studies.
+Then three weeks of practice teaching in Year Two, followed by four weeks of practice teaching in Year Three.
+This program emphasizes the awakening of the faculties of the teacher and the progressive development of his/her creativity in preparation for becoming a Waldorf teacher.
 Qualified graduates have the opportunity to apply to Waldorf schools worldwide.

 Rudolf Steiner College San Francisco Campus is committed to upholding the high quality of education of its parent-campus and thus unites a faculty of master-teachers with classes designed to progressively build-up the student’s knowledge of pedagogy, anthroposophy, didactics, and all of the arts that comprise the art of Waldorf teaching.